chrismytton/webhook_handler/README.md

 ## Usage

 Define a class and include the `WebhookHandler` module.
-This class then acts as a Sidekiq worker and a Sinatra app.
+This class then acts as a Sidekiq worker and a Rack app.

 **app.rb**